saineethubonagiri/walletcraft-backend/README.md

 # Expense-tracker-backend

 A backend service built using **Spring Boot + PostgreSQL** for managing users, expenses, and categories.

 ---
+# WalletCraft Backend

+Track.
+Manage.
+Grow.
+Your money, your way.

+---
 ## Tech Stack
 - Java 17